BigBadWolfPL/Django-Rest-Project/README.md

 ## Setup
-To run project:

-1) Clone this repository
+To run project on Unix or MacOS just copy and run this script in your terminal (in choosen location):

 ```
 git clone https://github.com/BigBadWolfPL/Django-Rest-Project.git &&